biprateep/FlexCode/README.md

+**Slightly modified version of FlexCode to use GPU when using XGBoost**

 Implementation of Flexible Conditional Density Estimator (FlexCode) in Python.
 See Izbicki, R.; Lee, A.B.
 [Converting High-Dimensional Regression to High-Dimensional Conditional Density Estimation](https://projecteuclid.org/euclid.ejs/1499133755).
 Electronic Journal of Statistics, 2017 for details.
 Port of the original [R package](https://github.com/rizbicki/FlexCoDE).